Fulbright Distinguished Chair in Agriculture and Life Sciences (funded by Kansas State University)

-The Fulbright Distinguished Chair in Agriculture and Life Sciences is for an exceptional Australian Professor to carry out research at Kansas State University (K-State) in the United States.
+The Fulbright Distinguished Chair in Agriculture and Life Sciences (funded by Kansas State University) is for an exceptional Australian Professors to carry out research at Kansas State University (K-State) in the United States.

 Who should apply?

-The Distinguished Chair in Agriculture and Life Sciences at K-State is for academics in any part of this broadly designated field.
-Scholars who want to work with their counterparts at K-State whose academic home is in the Colleges (Faculties) of Agriculture, Human Ecology and Veterinary Medicine are eligible as are those whose host is in a department such as Biology or Biochemistry.
+The Distinguished Chair in Agriculture and Life Sciences is for academics who would like to work with K-State colleagues in the facilities of Agriculture, Human Ecology, Veterinary Medicine, Biology or Biochemistry.

-All applications require an invitation letter, signed by the K-State faculty host and his/her department head/chair.
+All applications require an invitation letter, signed by the K-State faculty host and their department head/chair.

-- Addtional travel allowance for a U.S. public lecture tour
+- additional travel allowance for a U.S. public lecture tour

-- National orientation program, showcase & gala presentation dinner
+- attendance at the orientation program, showcase & gala presentation dinner

 What are the conditions?